eopXD/SmallBoard/diary.md

 ## 2019/11/24

-Measured performance on basic bit operation. **_Decide to use `std::bitset` with bit operation fetch._** Though I have admit that the overhead is not as huge as expected when I concatenate the two operations in one code.
+Measured performance on basic bit operation.
+I have to admit that the overhead is not as huge as expected when I concatenate the two operations in one code.
 The overhead seems to be small enough to emit... **_Maybe it will show greater difference when I aggregate the operation to more complicate structure._**

 The `GoBitState` can be established now since I have done the experiment.